 Cross-Scale Physical Interactions Control Coastal Phytoplankton Productivity at the Deep-Chlorophyll Maximum

-Tamara Lillian Schlosser, Scripps Institution of Oceanography, Marine Physical Laboratory, La Jolla, CA, United States, Drew J. Lucas, University of California San Diego, Scripps Institution of Oceanography, La Jolla, United States, Nicole L Jones, University of Western Australia, Oceans Graduate School and Oceans Institute, Crawley, WA, Australia, Jonathan D Nash, Oregon State University, Corvallis, United States and Gregory N Ivey, University Western Australia, Oceans Graduate School and Oceans Institute, Crawley, Western Australia, Australia
+Tamara Lillian Schlosser, Scripps Institution of Oceanography, Marine Physical Laboratory, La Jolla, CA, United States, Drew J. Lucas, University of California San Diego, Scripps Institution of Oceanography, La Jolla, United States, Nicole L Jones, University of Western Australia, Oceans Graduate School and Oceans Institute, Crawley, WA, Australia, Jonathan D Nash, Oregon State University, Corvallis, OR, United States and Gregory N Ivey, University Western Australia, Oceans Graduate School and Oceans Institute, Crawley, Western Australia, Australia

 Abstract: